Published November 2019

-The neighborhood outfielders scramble into action.
-Through my open bedroom window, I hear the ballplayers laughing, but I have no desire to join the fun.
-I’m writing, or rather, because it’s 1984, I’m programming a text adventure on my Atari 1200xl.
+Thwock!
+Through my open bedroom window, I hear the neighborhood outfielders ballplayers laughing as they scramble into action, but I don’t join because I’m writing.
+Or rather, because I’m 12 and it’s 1984, I’m programming a text adventure on my Atari 1200xl.
 It’s an interactive short story about an American spy trapped inside a sunken Soviet nuclear submarine that may or may not contain alien artifacts.

 Finally, it becomes a battle of wills: can I just write something and for once see it cross home plate?